 Each proposed Authorized User must complete and submit a Personnel Screening Form to UO EHS.
 The form must be signed by the DEA Registrant.
-EHS will arrange for a background check if the individual was hired more than two years ago.
+EHS will arrange for a background check if the individual has not cleared a university background check within two years.
 EHS will notify the Registrant when the lab member can be designated an "authorized user."
 The University must provide initial approval for each lab member to serve as an authorized user upon the successful completion screening form and background check.
 However, after the University's initial approval is given, the Registrant must make a final determination of whether he or she will accept responsibility for supervising the lab member by designating him or her as an authorized user.
 Documentation of each authorized user's background clearance must be kept in the CS files for two years past the individual's departure date.
-The DEA Registrant and Authorized Users must resubmit the Screening Form every two years for the duration of their involvement in CS work.
+The DEA Registrant should renew screening form attestations every two years for the registrant's Authorized Users; follow-up background checks may be requested through EHS.